robotframework/robotframework/doc/userguide/src/ExecutingTestCases/TestExecution.rst

-Setting `robot:continue-on-failure` within a test case will not propagate the continue on failure behaviour into user keywords executed from within this test case (same is true for user keywords executed from within a user keyword with the reserved tag set).
+Setting `robot:continue-on-failure` within a test case will not propagate the continue on failure behavior into user keywords executed from within this test case (same is true for user keywords executed from within a user keyword with the reserved tag set).

-To support use cases where the behaviour should propagate from test cases into user keywords (and/or from user keywords into other user keywords), the reserved tag `robot:recursive-continue-on-failure` can be used.
+To support use cases where the behavior should propagate from test cases into user keywords (and/or from user keywords into other user keywords), the reserved tag `robot:recursive-continue-on-failure` can be used.
 The below examples executes all the keywords listed.